bitmonk8/dosatsu-cpp/BUGS.md

 - Issue likely in AST traversal, node filtering, or batch commit process
 - Database creation succeeds (23MB file created) but missing core node types

-**Root Cause Hypotheses**:
+**Root Cause Confirmed**:
-1. **Traversal Issue**: AST traversal not calling expected visitor methods
-2. **Batch Processing Bug**: Nodes created but batch operations not committed properly
-3. **Filtering Issue**: Nodes being filtered out by implicit node detection or other filters
-4. **Visitor Registration**: Visitor methods declared but not properly registered in traversal
+**AST Traversal Mechanism Defect**: The core issue is in the AST traversal architecture in `KuzuDump.cpp`.
+The current implementation inherits from `ASTNodeTraverser<KuzuDump, TextNodeDumper>` but only processes nodes through generic `VisitDecl()` and `VisitStmt()` methods.
+The specific visitor methods (`VisitCXXRecordDecl`, `VisitVarDecl`, etc.) are implemented but **never called** by the base traverser.

+**Technical Details**:
+- The `ASTNodeTraverser` base class doesn't automatically dispatch to specific visitor methods
+- Current traversal flow: `Visit(TranslationUnitDecl)` → `VisitDecl()` → `processDeclaration()`
+- Missing dispatch: The traversal never calls `VisitCXXRecordDecl`, `VisitVarDecl`, or processes `ReturnStmt` nodes
+- Only nodes processed in `VisitDecl` and `VisitStmt` get created (FunctionDecl, basic statements, expressions)
+- Database operations and batch processing are working correctly - the issue is purely in node traversal

+**Evidence**: Database contains 12 node types instead of expected 20+, specifically missing all CXXRecordDecl, VarDecl, and ReturnStmt nodes that should be created by the unexecuted visitor methods.

+**Recommended Fix**:
+The AST traversal mechanism needs to be redesigned to properly dispatch to specific visitor methods.
+Two approaches:
+1. **Override TraverseDecl/TraverseStmt**: Modify the traversal to call specific Visit methods based on node type
+2. **Dynamic Dispatch**: Add type checking in VisitDecl/VisitStmt to call appropriate specific methods
+3. **RecursiveASTVisitor**: Consider switching from ASTNodeTraverser to RecursiveASTVisitor for automatic dispatch

 **Files Involved**:
-- `source/KuzuDump.cpp` - AST visitor implementations
+- `source/KuzuDump.cpp` - AST visitor implementations (PRIMARY FIX LOCATION)
-- `source/ASTNodeProcessor.cpp` - Node creation and type extraction
+- `source/ASTNodeProcessor.cpp` - Node creation and type extraction (working correctly)
-- `source/KuzuDatabase.cpp` - Batch processing and database operations
+- `source/KuzuDatabase.cpp` - Batch processing and database operations (working correctly)
-- `Examples/queries/verifiers/ast_queries.py` - Verification logic
+- `Examples/queries/verifiers/ast_queries.py` - Verification logic (correct)

 ### Bug 2: Inheritance Verifier False Negatives